Weights of mod $p$ automorphic forms and partial Hasse invariants: Hasse-type zip data

-Recall that $\Ccal_{\pha} = \Ccal_{\zipsf}$ means by definition that $\GF^{\mu}$ satisfies the Hasse property (Definition \ref{def-Hasse-property}).
-This shows that Theorem \ref{thmDK}\eqref{thm-DK-item2} can only potentially generalize to Hodge-type Shimura varieties $S_K$ such that the associated zip datum $(G,\mu)$ is of Hasse-type.
-Indeed, if the flag space of $S_K$ satisfies the Hasse property, then so does $\GF^{\mu}$, and hence $(G,\mu)$ must be of Hasse-type by Corollary \ref{cor-Hassetype}.
-In Theorem \ref{thmcones}, all three cases (1), (2) and (3) are of Hasse-type.
+Recall that $\Ccal_{\pha} = \Ccal_{\zipsf}$ means by definition that $\GF^{\mu}$ satisfies the Hasse property (Definition~\ref{def-Hasse-property}).
+This shows that Theorem~\ref{thmDK}\eqref{thm-DK-item2} can only potentially generalize to Hodge-type Shimura varieties $S_K$ such that the associated zip datum $(G,\mu)$ is of Hasse type.
+Indeed, if the flag space of $S_K$ satisfies the Hasse property, then so does $\GF^{\mu}$, and hence $(G,\mu)$ must be of Hasse type by Corollary~\ref{cor-Hassetype}.
+In Theorem~\ref{thmcones}, all three cases~\eqref{thmcones-1},~\eqref{thmcones-2} and~\eqref{thmcones-3} are of Hasse type.